fbef0102/Game-Private_Plugin/Source_插件/Fun_娛樂/simple-chatcolors/readme.md

 	* You can customize in [configs/simple-chatcolors.cfg](configs/simple-chatcolors.cfg)
 		* Set admin, vip and normal players
 		* Set chat colors and title
+	* 🟥 Colors are different and some not work in each source engine game, you need to test
 </details>

 * Require | 必要安裝